ajdalshov/peugeot-508-winow-wiper-repair/README.md

 ## Component identification

 Below is a list of relevant components on the 1 397 220 613 / 1 397 220 614 Bosch WDA motor PCB that are critical for its function and that is most likely to be damaged when water leaks into the motor assembly.
 Components on the LIN Bus lines are most likely to suffer first due to how the motor is mounted to the car chassis (slightly tilted, making all the water collect in one place once water leaks to the inside).
+The large 680uF/35V capacitor is also susceptible to corrotion on its legs and may need replacement in some cases.

 First listed are two ICs, pins on the main MCU (D0865FD) is susceptible to some corrosion damage if the leakage has been severe.
 Alternatives to the components are listed under each component.